iltar/blog-articles/published/symfony-security-roles-vs-voters.md

     <a href="{{ path('...') }}">Edit Post</a>
 {% endif %}
 ```
 Done, right?
-Oh, we still need to update the controller as well.
+Oh, you still need to update the controller as well.

 ```php
 <?php